“Life’s Like a Play, It’s not the length but the excellence of the acting that matters.” -SENECA

 My college years/experience will forever have an everlasting impact on me.
 People often ask me where do you think you’d be if you never left NY, but I don’t regret my decision for leaving for a minute.
 I grew up, and matured a lot while in Norfolk.
 Losing my dad after my sophomore year, I was determined to go back to NSU and finish what I started.
 It gave me an independence & a no holds bar kind of attitude.
 I am forever grateful to all the people at Norfolk State University who helped me along the way to finish my degree.
 Never forget where you came from!
 This is my alma mater & it is my home away from home.

 Commencement, May 2009.
 It came rather swiftly and before I knew it I was packing my bags again to New York City.
 Life after graduation was full of surprises and new things.
-Branching out into writing, I have contributed for web zine MissMeanShoe and HBCUDIGEST.
-I wrote a play and in July of 2011, “A Work in Progess” revolving on a young girl’s struggles out of poverty post graduation was produced at the Castillo Theater as part of the Young Playwrights Festival.
+Branching out into writing, I have contributed to MissMeanShoe , HBCUDIGEST, BroadwayBlack, and others.
+In July of 2011, my play, “A Work in Progess” revolving on a young girl’s struggles out of poverty post graduation was produced at the Castillo Theater as part of the Young Playwrights Festival.
 I’ve been blessed to work with Woodie King Jr, Katori Hall, Lonette Mckee The Cherry Lane Theatre, and The Ensemble Studio Theatre just to name a few.
+I am now residing in Los Angeles.
+Working as a host for Afterbuzz TV/BlackHollywood Live.
+As well as acting in the viral sensation of The Real Housewives Of Dominican Republic parody for BuzzFeed.

 I hope to continue to inspire and motivate people in everything that I do.
 Much to be proud of and thankful for, but I give all my praises to GOD, because with out him I wouldn’t be anywhere..
 God Speed and God Bless..Thanks for stopping by…